ncherric/Iliad-ReadtheDocs/docs/tutorial/raw_sequence.rst

     SAMPLE2 sample identifier

-These ``.fq.gz`` files will undergo multiplex concatenation if needed and sent to BWA mem alignment and sorting to created a sorted.bam file and it's index.
+These ``.fq.gz`` files will undergo multiplex concatenation if needed and sent to BWA mem alignment and sorting to create a sorted.bam file and it's index.
 This requires a reference genome assembly and Iliad downloads the user-configured reference genome fasta files.
 Iliad is configured to download *Homo sapiens* GRCh38 release 104 as default.